A dress of many patterns

 wedding dress dated from 1911

-The dress’s construction is simple, consisting of basic shapes (rectangles, triangles, and squares) and so would lend itself to a swatch recreation project.
+The dress’s construction is simple, consisting of basic shapes (rectangles, triangles, and squares) and so would lend itself to a swatch contruction.
 Portions of the dress have a lovely silky sheen; I can imagine those portions would be lovely knitted or crocheted using a fibre with a sheen to it.
 Other portions of the dress are matte and would lend themselves to recreation using another fibre, perhaps a fine wool blend.

 Let’s stitch some history